Global Warming Made Simple (rev 12/7/15)See also average global temperature assessment at http://globalclimatedrivers2.blogspot.com

 This equates to an increase in average cloud altitude, to account for the entire increase in average global temperature of 0.74 °K, of 1.21/0.0065 = 185.6 m or, for half the increase, 0.37 °K in 92.8 m.

-The effective emissivity of the surface, taking in to account the effect of greenhouse gases, is much less than 0.98.
+The effective emissivity of the surface might be less than 0.98.
 Also, some of the radiation from the surface under the clouds makes it through the clouds.
-But the end result must always be the same; the sum of all the radiation leaving the planet must, on average, equal all of the radiation received by the planet.
+But the end result must always be the same; over a long period of time the sum of all the radiation leaving the planet must, on average, equal all of the radiation received by the planet.
 And also, in any calculation, average cloud altitude must be reasonable.

 If it is assumed that the effective emissivity of the surface between clouds (to space) is 0.65 and the surface beneath clouds (to space) is 0.22, the effect on average cloud altitude is exactly the same as determined above (185.6 m).